ianmilligan1/ianmilligan.ca/content/post/covid-baking/index.md

 With COVID-19 locking us all down for most of the day (we can still take walks around the block in Ontario, thank god), I've turned back to baking --- now with the help of my kids.
 I know I'm not alone, judging by my Twitter timeline (only about 5% bread, let's make it 20%) as well as the barren flour/yeast selections at my local grocery store.

-But, hey, as I now spend a fair bit of every day baking bread, why not share some of the recipies I've been using with a lot of success?
+But, hey, as I now spend a fair bit of every day baking bread, why not share some of the recipes I've been using with a lot of success?

 ## Getting Flour